TBI Bicycle Accidents in Chicago

 Follow the rules of the road - When you are riding your bicycle, there are certain traffic rules that you must follow.
 Don’t assume that you will always have the right of way just because you are riding a bike.
 It is important to understand exactly how to behave around other vehicles.
 Learn the correct hand signals and how to cross lanes of traffic.

-Watch out for other drivers – Even when you are wearing bright clothing and obeying the traffic rules, you can’t control the behavior of other drivers.
-Distracted driving is a dangerous issue in Chicago, especially during rush hour when people often attempt to multi-task instead of paying full attention to the road.
+Watch out for other drivers - Even when you are wearing bright clothing and obeying the traffic rules, you can’t control the behavior of drivers.
+Distracted driving is a dangerous issue in Chicago.
+Especially during rush hour when people often attempt to multi-task instead of paying full attention to the road.

-How an Attorney Can Help After a Bike Accident Injury
+How a Chicago TBI Bicycle Accident Attorney Can Help After a Bike Accident Injury?

 Being involved in a bicycle accident that results in a TBI can change your life in an instant.
 Your time can become consumed with medical treatment, evaluating your injury, and determining a recovery time.
-There is often little time leftover to deal with the financial and emotional impact of this type of accident.
+There is often little time left over to deal with the financial and emotional impact of this type of accident.
 It can be confusing how to initiate a claim to hold another responsible party accountable.
-If you believe you were not at fault for your injury, an attorney can help you:
+If you believe you were not at fault for your injury, a Chicago bicycle accident attorney can:

 - File any necessary paperwork on time